hykoxo/win-tune/README.md

 2. Install with Install.inf.
 (Right-click on Install.inf and click Install)
 3. Go to Settings > Devices > Mouse > Additional mouse options > Pointers > Browse and select the cursor you want.

-## MyDockFinder
+## Taskbar
-I use MyDockFinder to make the topbar and the dock look like macos.
-You can download it [here](https://store.steampowered.com/app/1787090/MyDockFinder/).
+I use TranslucentTB to make the taskbar transparent.
+You can download it [here](https://github.com/TranslucentTB/TranslucentTB).

 ## Windows Manager
 I use FancyZones from [PowerToys](https://github.com/microsoft/PowerToys) to manage windows.